muratk3n/thirdwave/en/tweets/2019/week41.md

 ---

-The rel worked when it did I guess.. made sense for both sides.

-"In 1970, one year after China ominously detonated two hydrogen bombs near its Russian border, Mao sent a message to President Richard Nixon inviting him to visit China.
-In Washington, this was seen as an intriguing opening.
-Nixon and his Cold Warrior secretary of state Henry Kissinger saw the opportunity to work with China as a way to further destabilize and isolate the USSR...

-Mao and the CCP—having extracted all they could from the Soviets, who were ​clearly losing ground to Western technological and economic developments...

-They found [another state] with the deepest pockets, the best research and design infrastructure, the most innovative technology, and the strongest armed forces in the world: the United States of America" -- Spalding, *Stealth War*

-*2019-10-7 21:48:18*

----

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I would allocate my capital like <a href="https://twitter.com/search?q=%24ARKK&amp;src=ctag&amp;ref_src=twsrc%5Etfw">$ARKK</a> <a href="https://t.co/kVGjLkvv7w">https://t.co/kVGjLkvv7w</a> <a href="https://t.co/xC1aLDMevw">pic.twitter.com/xC1aLDMevw</a></p>&mdash; Pivotal Capital (@Pivotal_Capital) <a href="https://twitter.com/Pivotal_Capital/status/1181244227860287489?ref_src=twsrc%5Etfw">October 7, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 *2019-10-7 20:11:35*